Forces at play: SOM’s Bill Baker makes structural engineering fun

 On display, SOM’s counter proposal to a Picasso maquette that would have fallen over at 50ft; photographs of Skyspace at Rice University – a permanent artwork by artist James Turrell for which SOM devised a viewing structure with a delicately hovering roof; and diagrams of Jaume Plensa’s enchanting composition of balanced cymbals in a residential lobby at the Burj Khalifa.

-Baker steps back to admire images of Janet Echelman’s Dream Catcher work that stretches between two adjacent buildings on the Sunset Strip in LA which he worked on.
+Baker steps back to admire images of Janet Echelman’s Dream Catcher work that stretches between two adjacent buildings on the Sunset Strip in LA.
 Coloured netting splays out into twisting shells evolving into contouring helix shapes, not dissimilar to some of the Research Gang’s models in the first part of the exhibition.
-‘You say that’s art?’ asks Baker, with that casually all-seeing glint in his eye.
+‘You say that’s art?’ asks Baker casually.
 ‘I see structure.’